nvidia-holoscan/holohub/applications/imaging_ai_segmentator/README.md

 **_Note_**

-The prerequsite is that the application `build_and_install` has been performed to stage the source and AI model files for packaging.
+The prerequisite is that the application `build_and_install` has been performed to stage the source and AI model files for packaging.

 ```
 source applications/imaging_ai_segmentator/packageHAP.sh